Benchmark

 How Do I Create an AI Assistant That Explains Complex Pricing or Packaging Options?

-Build a source-grounded pricing assistant using customGPT.ai that retrieves from your approved pricing tables, plan rules, and policy docs then answers in a structured format (eligibility → plan fit → price drivers → caveats) with citations.
+Build a source-grounded pricing assistant that retrieves from your approved pricing tables, plan rules, and policy docs then answers in a structured format (eligibility → plan fit → price drivers → caveats) with citations.
 Keep it deterministic (low creativity), prioritize the latest approved versions, and refuse when pricing isn’t in source materials.

 Complex pricing breaks most chatbots because rules are scattered across PDFs, spreadsheets, internal notes, and regional addenda.
 A pricing assistant must unify these sources and enforce “approved content only” behavior.